linas-dev/HTML-CSS-Projects/README.md

 [![](https://img.shields.io/badge/Portfolio_Website-765??style=for-the-badge&logo=SpaceX&logoColor=red)](https://linas-dev.github.io/)

 This website is an example of modern css and html that has been used to create this portfolio website.
+The website was made using high quality design decisions by implementing dynamic curved svgs for background images, aswell animated svgs, The site contains navigation bar, banner section, aswell as about, github, and sections.

 [![](https://img.shields.io/badge/Space_Station-123??style=for-the-badge&logo=SpaceX&logoColor=blue)](https://github.com/linas-dev/HTML-CSS-Projects/tree/main/Creating%20a%20Basic%20HTML%20Website)